JonnoFTW/jonnoftw.github.com/_posts/2018-04-04-building-tensorflow-with-opencl-support-on-ubuntu-1604.md

 ```

 ### Verification
-You can now quickly check that everything installed correctly:
+You can now quickly check that everything installed correctly (don't run this from the tensorflow source directory, you'll run into issues):

 ```bash
 cd ~